-NEWS MEDIA ACCESS
+NEWS MEDIA ACCESS AND PUBLICITY

-Occasionally, reporters and other members of the news media may visit schools to write about, photograph or video activities such as sporting events, school assemblies, special programs or newsworthy events.
-Taking a picture of a student requires consent from a parent or guardian.
-Parents sign the authorization and release form sent home with this handbook to grant that permission.
-In addition, that waiver covers publicizing good news that schools or the District may want to share on lausd.net, Facebook, Twitter, or other social media sites.
-Parents and guardians who do not want their child to be interviewed, videotaped or photographed should not sign or return that form.
+Occasionally, reporters and other members of the news media may visit schools to write about, photograph, or video activities such as sporting events, school assemblies, special programs, or newsworthy events.
+Taking a picture of a student requires consent from a parent/guardian.
+Parents/guardians sign the Authorization and Release Form sent home with this handbook to grant that permission for the District.
+The Publicity Authorization and Release form covers publicizing good news that schools or the District may want to share on lausd.net, Facebook, Twitter, or other social media sites.
+Parents/guardians who do not want their child to be interviewed, videotaped, or photographed should not sign or return that form.
 However, even with a signed form, students can turn down a request to be interviewed or photographed by telling their teacher.

-This form only covers a student who is on campus.
+The Authorization and Release Form only covers a student who is on campus.
 Once they leave the school grounds and are on public property such as the sidewalk, reporters and photographers need no permission to ask questions or take pictures or videos.